4teamwork/opengever.core/README.rst

 Creating an initial repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Gever repositories are initialized from an excel file.
 To add initial repository setup add a file ``repository.xlsx`` to your generic setup profile.
 See https://github.com/4teamwork/opengever.core/blob/master/opengever/examplecontent/profiles/default/repository.xlsx for an example.
+Note that this setuphandler is called after `ftw.inflator`.